itbj/ASA-TE-Monitoring/README.md

 ![](./images/dashboards.gif)

-AS you can see there are a selection of graphs and different visualisation methods for building out simple dashboards for multiple different scenarios.
+As you can see there are a selection of graphs and different visualisation methods for building out simple dashboards for multiple different scenarios.
 However there are some limitations with the visualisation as you'll typically have a limit of 30 days which means long term visualisation and data storage can be an issue.
 We'll go onto address this in the next section.

 Within ThousandEyes when you configure your tests you can also set the alerts that you wish to be notified when a test 'fails' by default this will send an email to you however you can tweak based on your exact requirements.